Lucy in the Sky with Diamonds: Development and release

 In the US it was certified Gold on 29 January 1975 by the RIAA.
-During their collaboration, Elton John appeared on John Lennon's song "Whatever Gets You Thru the Night".
-Lennon promised to appear live with Elton at Madison Square Garden if "Whatever Gets You Thru the Night" became a number-one single.
-It did, and on Thanksgiving Night, 28 November 1974, Lennon kept his promise.
+During their collaboration, John appeared on Lennon's song "Whatever Gets You Thru the Night".
+Lennon promised to appear live with John at Madison Square Garden if "Whatever Gets You Thru the Night" became a number-one single.
+It did, and on Thanksgiving night, 28 November 1974, Lennon kept his promise.
 They performed "Lucy in the Sky with Diamonds", "Whatever Gets You thru the Night", and "I Saw Her Standing There" (which was written primarily by Paul McCartney).
 It is one of two songs written by Lennon–McCartney to reach number one in the US by an artist other than the Beatles.
 The other is "A World Without Love" recorded by Peter and Gordon in 1964.

-In introducing "Lucy in the Sky with Diamonds", Elton John said he believed it to be "one of the best songs ever written."
+In introducing "Lucy in the Sky with Diamonds", John said he believed it to be "one of the best songs ever written."
 The Lennon-sung "I Saw Her Standing There" (credited to the Elton John Band featuring John Lennon) was originally released in 1975 on the B-side of Elton John's "Philadelphia Freedom" single.
 In 1981, all three live songs were issued on 28 November 1974, an Elton John EP.
 In 1990, the three songs were made available on the Lennon box set.
-In 1996, they were also included on the remastered edition of Elton John's Here and There album.
-Elton John once stated that "'Lucy in the Sky with Diamonds' is a song that I never do in a set at a concert simply because it reminds me too much of John Lennon.
+In 1996, they were also included on the remastered edition of John's Here and There album.
+John once stated that "'Lucy in the Sky with Diamonds' is a song that I never do in a set at a concert simply because it reminds me too much of John Lennon.
 This is the same with 'Empty Garden'."
 It was a part of his standard repertoire from 1974 until 1976, and sporadically until 1998.
-It also appeared in the 1976 musical documentary All This and World War II.
+It also appeared in the 1976 musical documentary All This and World War II as well as the 1995 remaster of Captain Fantastic and the Brown Dirt Cowboy.